shakeyourbunny/RWMS/README.md

 entry | default value | description
 --- | --- | ---
-disablesteam | False | ignore any steam installations or related stuff
+disablesteam | False | ignore any steam installations or related stuff dontremoveunknown | False | do not remove unknown mods from the ModsConfig.xml (and stick them at the bottom)

 ### GitHub submission options
 If you want your unknown mods automatically submitted as an issue, please configure these